isaaclimdc/ILHTTPClient/README.md

 License
 -------
- ILSideScrollView is distributed under the terms and conditions of the MIT license.
+ ILHTTPClient is distributed under the terms and conditions of the MIT license.

  Copyright (c) 2013 isaacl.net.
 All rights reserved.